Notes on Practical Shooting

 The steadier the eye, the steadier the bullets.

 For aimed fire, it is important to be able to see the front sight, particularly in unusual lighting situations.
 I established the habit of painting my front sight a bright green color.
 Some people prefer red or white: whatever you can see best.
 Birchwood Casey makes a Super Bright kit that gives you red, white, and green paints in easy-to-use pens.
 I add clear acrylic fingernail polish over the paint.
 Some revolvers come with sight inserts, which are usually red.
 I make my own inserts using one-hour epoxy mixed with a small amount of green paint.
-I prefer green paint or a green insert to a fiber-optic sight but, again, whatever works best for you.
+I prefer green paint or a green insert to a fiber-optic sight but, again, whatever you can see best.

 To determine your dominant eye, hold a pencil in your dominant hand, with your weak hand wrapped around it, as if you were grasping a gun, and line the pencil up with an object in the distance (at least 20 feet away).
 Then close one eye.
 If the pencil seems to move to one side, then you have just closed your dominant eye.
 If the pencil remains in the same orientation to the distant object, then you have closed your non-dominant eye.
 If the pencil seems to move to one side when you close one eye and to the other side when you close the other eye, then you have balanced vision.